drgerg/newpost/README.md

 **Newpost.py** sits in the folder with your other pelican config files.
 When you call it, it prompts you for the different bits of header information, compiles and displays a table of your categories and your tags so you can choose, then creates the new "post.md" file with the name you provided in the "Slug" attribute.

+**digger.py** helps newpost.py with the gathering and displaying of categories and tags.
+I probably could have just put them together, but I didn't.
+So sue me.  ;-)

 That's all it does, and that's just perfect.
 If you can use any or all of it, go for it.
 Happy days!